Binary to Decimal Convertor

 Binary to Decimal Converter

-Enter a binary number (0s and 1s) and convert it to its decimal equivalent instantly
+Enter a binary number (0s and 1s) to get its decimal value

 Binary Input